 The color palette is nothing more than a normal XML file with a .spcolor extension.
 By default, the color palette contains 89 Color slots of Key-Value pair.
 E.g.

-Where the first two digits: 7F represents the Transparency (optional) and the rest for HEX value of the color.
+The first two digits: 7F represent the Transparency (optional) and the rest for the HEX value of the color.

 SharePoint Color Palette Tool:

 While editing the .spcolor file can be done with SharePoint Designer or notepad, Microsoft offers a nifty tool to make it simple.
-You can download color palette tool for SharePoint 2013 from Microsoft: http://www.microsoft.com/en-us/download/details.aspx?id=38182
+You can download the color palette tool for SharePoint 2013 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=38182

 Font scheme: (Optional)